RobinWaves/sqlalchemy-challenge/README.md

 "Images" directory - contains all plots and charts
 * PrecipitationBar - last 12 months of precipitation data in the dataset
 * TobsHist - last 12 months of temperature observation data for the station with the most observations
+* TripAvgTemp - trip average temperature using temp max and temp min as the error bar

 "climate.ipynb"- creates an engine to connect to sqlite database, reflects tables into classes, saves references to those classes and then creates a seesion to query the database.
 Closes the session when done with queries.
 #### Precipitation Analysis